Kinetics of Violence:

 FOR IMMEDIATE RELEASE:

-(New York, NY) – Venus Over Manhattan is pleased to present Kinetics of Violence: Alexander Calder + Cady Noland, an exhibition curated by Sandra Antelo-Suarez, and produced in collaboration with the Calder Foundation.
-Comprised of two seminal sculptures by each artist, the exhibition will open on November 7, 2017.
-Kinetics of Violence marks the first time works by Alexander Calder and Cady Noland have been presented in a two-person exhibition.
+(New York, NY) – Venus Over Manhattan is pleased to present Kinetics of Violence: Alexander Calder + Cady Noland, an exhibition curated by Sandra Antelo-Suarez.
+Comprised of two seminal sculptures by each artist, the exhibition marks the first time works by Alexander Calder and Cady Noland have been presented together.

-Kinetics of Violence addresses the current political climate, both domestically and abroad, and enlists two artists whose works deeply engage issues of violence, often through sculptures that employ a literal or implied engagement with motion.
-Working over two decades apart, both Calder and Noland produced works that transpose the violence of looming totalitarian regimes and brutal forms of social control into compositions that indict unchecked reserves of power, and its relationship to what curator Sandra Antelo-Suarez calls the “kinetics of violence.”
+Kinetics of Violence enlists two radical yet divergent artists whose works confront issues of violence, either directly or indirectly, often through sculptures that employ literal or implied motion.
+Working over two decades apart, both Calder and Noland produced works amidst the violence of looming totalitarian regimes and brutal forms of social control that indict unchecked reserves of power, engaging in what curator Sandra Antelo-Suarez calls the “kinetics of violence.”

-On view in the gallery is a rigorously focused presentation of four sculptures that directly address both violence and motion.
+On view in the gallery is a rigorously focused presentation of four sculptures.
 Alexander Calder’s monumental standing mobile Rhombus (1972) – exhibited publicly here for the first time – is comprised of three massive black elements that constitute a base, from which a fourth element protrudes to support a massive red trapezoid, punctured at its center.
 The red mass spins when pushed, functioning like an updated guillotine that cuts through the gallery’s ceiling.
-Calder produced this work in France in 1972, the same year that he purchased a two-page spread in the New York Times to call for the impeachment of President Richard Nixon.
+Calder produced this work in France in 1972, the same year that he cosponsored a two-page spread in the New York Times to call for the impeachment of President Richard Nixon.
 Also on view in the gallery is Constellation (1943), which Calder produced in Connecticut during World War II.
 Comprised of seven hand-carved wooden forms connected by lengths of wire, the work reflects Calder’s support of the war effort, working with wood in order to conserve metal.
-Though Calder’s works often appear to avoid politics, an analysis that accounts for Calder’s activism suggests a penetration of the political into his work, foregrounding the violence of his sculptures and underlining their relationship to military materials and destructive machines.
+Though Calder’s works do not directly engage with politics, Antelo Suarez proposes an analysis that accounts for Calder’s activism and suggests a penetration of the political into his work, foregrounding the violence of his sculptures and underlining their relationship to military materials and destructive machines.

-Though Calder’s work is often understood to be politically innocuous, his production was deeply influenced by the artist’s lifelong willingness to use his art for explicitly political ends.
-In 1937, Calder made Mercury Fountain for the Spanish Pavilion at the Exposition Internationale des Arts et Techniques dans la Vie Moderne, in Paris, which he installed directly in front of Pablo Picasso’s Guernica, the artist’s monumental indictment of General Francisco Franco’s Fascist forces in the Spanish Civil War.
-Calder’s work flowed with mercury instead of water, which he chose in reference to and in support of the workers at Spain’s Almadén mercury mines, where workers fought Franco’s troops in the Spanish Civil War.
-During World War II, Calder attempted to join the American military as a camofleur, intending to use his skills as an artist to contribute to the allied war effort.
+Though Calder’s work is often understood to be politically innocuous, on occasion it was used explicitly for political ends.
+In 1937, Calder was commissioned by architects Josep Lluís Sert and Luis Lacasa to create a fountain for the Spanish Pavilion at the Exposition Internationale des Arts et Techniques dans la Vie Moderne, in Paris.
+“It was the intention of the Spanish government to make a feature in its exposition of the mercury mines of Almaden,” wrote Calder.
+Mercury Fountain was installed directly in front of Pablo Picasso’s Guernica, the artist’s monumental indictment of General Francisco Franco’s Fascist forces in the Spanish Civil War.
+Calder’s work flowed with mercury instead of water, in reference to and in support of the workers at Spain’s Almadén mercury mines, where workers fought Franco’s troops in the Spanish Civil War.
+During World War II, Calder attempted to join the American military as a camoufleur, intending to use his skills as an artist to contribute to the allied war effort.
 In the postwar period, Calder became a staunch critic of American foreign policy in the Cold War, cosigning an open letter in the New York Times headlined “America Needs a New Foreign Policy,” even as the United States continued to install his large-scale sculptures at its embassies around the world.
 In 1951, Calder’s apparently “communisitic” political sympathies were discussed in the United States Congress, and the McCarthy-era House Un-American Activities Committee (HUAC) monitored the artist thereafter.
 His political commitments grew stronger during the Vietnam War: Calder joined the National Committee for a Sane Nuclear Policy as the chairman of Artists for SANE, attended numerous marches against the war in Washington, and produced posters for a host of anti-war groups.
-In 1966, Calder and his wife Louisa placed a full page anti-war advertisement in the New York Times calling for “A New Year, New World,” and in 1972, the Calders cosponsored a two page spread in the Times calling for the impeachment of President Nixon.
+In 1966, Calder and his wife Louisa placed a full page anti-war advertisement in the New York Times calling for “A New Year, New World,” and in 1972, the Calders cosponsored a two-page spread in the Times calling for the impeachment of President Nixon.
 In perhaps his greatest act of dissidence, Calder refused President Ford’s attempt to award him the Presidential Medal of Freedom, on the grounds that he could not accept an award while conscientious objectors and deserters were denied amnesty.
-Even when President Ford tried to posthumously award Calder the medal, Louisa Calder refused to accept the honor in her husband’s stead.
+Even when President Ford tried to posthumously award Calder the medal, Louisa Calder declined to attend the ceremony.

 Curator Sandra Antelo-Suarez states: “Symphonic silences, explosions and collisions reverberate throughout the triangle formed in this exhibition by Calder’s Rhombus and Constellation, and Noland’s Corral Gates, and Gibbet.
 Together the works indict our current scenario of ethical paralysis for its tyrannical confrontation and crises, yet which so many refused to see at the time.”